WillNickols/assembly_workflow/README.md

   --grid-options="--account=nguyen_lab"
 ```

 This command runs two concatenated `fastq.gz` files, one of which is single-end and one of which is paired-end.
+These read headers should also end with "/1" and "/2" to indicate pairing.
+Files from Kneaddata automatically satisfy this requirement.
 ```
 python assembly_workflow.py \
   -i /n/holylfs05/LABS/nguyen_lab/Everyone/wnickols/mags_and_sgbs_pipeline_testing/test_inputs/concat/ \